More than Muses

 An image from a work by Soror Violante do Céu

-Image from the 1733 printing of Soror Violante's Parnaso Lusitano
+Image from page one of the 1733 printing of Soror Violante's Parnaso Lusitano

 “Chorarão as Musas de Portugal, e Castella a morte desta Heroína com elegantes Epitáfios, discretos Elogios” (Perym 450).